gruntwork-io/docs/_docs-sources/pipelines/security/multi-account.md

 [Hello World](../hello-world#setting-up-the-repositories) documentation.

 :::info
-Once the repo is created, you'll need to set up machine user access using either the existing machine user and `PIPELINES_DISPATCH` PAT token, or one created specifically for this purpose.
-See [Machine Users](../using-pipelines/machine-users) for more information.
+Once the repository is created, you'll need to set up machine user access using either the existing machine user and `PIPELINES_DISPATCH` PAT token, or one created specifically for this purpose.
+See [Machine Users](machine-users) for more information.
 :::

 No special configuration is required for the new `infrastructure-live` repository,